wmeikle33/LSTM-Stock-Prediction-Model/README.md

+# LSTM Stock Price Prediction

+Predicts next-day stock closing prices using an LSTM neural network trained on historical OHLCV data, with comparison against simple baselines.

+## Problem

+Can a sequence model (LSTM) learn temporal patterns in historical stock data to predict the next day's closing price more accurately than simple heuristics?

+This project frames stock prediction as a supervised time-series regression problem:
+- Input: rolling window of past N days of features
+- Output: next-day closing price

 # LSTM Stock Prediction Model

 This repository contains a redaction-safe sample of a stock forecasting pipeline built around an LSTM model for time-series prediction.